What’s Your Best Rate?

-Whether you’re calling from Port Elgin, Kincardine or Toronto, one of the common opening statements we get is that you are looking for the best interest rate.
+Whether you’re calling from Port Elgin, Kincardine or Toronto, one of the first questions is "What is your best rate?".
 That is completely natural question and it is what the media has taught people to ask.
 A low rate gives you bragging rights at work.
 A low rate marketed by a lender is sure to get phone calls.
+And, it is often asked because people don’t know what else to ask.

 If you are one of our existing clients, you already know there is much more to mortgages than interest rate.
 In fact, you will know that lenders often take away flexibility and privileges in order to shave a small amount off mortgage rates.
 This is often much more costly to the borrower in the long term.